DarienLibrary/website_content/content/_finished/3d_printers/3d-printers.md

 ### Cost to Print

 We charge by weight in grams.
 We will give you an estimate of how much the final object will cost before we print.
 The weight of the [supports and rafts](https://www.simplify3d.com/support/tutorials/rafts-skirts-and-brims/ "Supports and rafts") are included in the cost.
 Therefore, we cannot give an exact cost at the time of the print order.
-The Form 1 printer costs more since it produces a higher quality print.

 Children who live in Darien and are 12 and under may use the 3D printer in the Children's Library at no cost.

-* Form1: 25¢ per gram
-* Other 3D printers: 10¢ per gram
+* 10¢ per gram
 * Minimum charge: $2

 </div>